 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2020, American Medical Association.
+All CPT codes and descriptions are copyrighted 202022, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage and may not support medical necesity.
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only. -Codes referenced in this clinical policy are for informational purposes only. -Inclusion or exclusion of any codes does not guarantee coverage and may not support medical necesity. necessity.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-Table 1: CPT codes not medically necessary when billed with a corresponding ICD-10CM [ in Table 2.
+Table 1: CPT codes not medically necessary when billed with a corresponding ICD-10CM10-CM diagnosis code in Table 2.

+CPT ® Description

+Codes

-CPT® Codes Description 82306 Vitamin D; 25 hydroxy, includes fraction(s), if performed
+82306 Vitamin D; 25 hydroxy, includes fraction(s), if performed